 TGbe editor: Please update the following paragraph and add the follow NOTE in this subclause as shown below:

-[18269]A link ID is an integer value between 0 and 14 that corresponds to a tuple consisting of Operating Class, Operating Channel, and BSSID of the AP affiliated with the AP MLD.
-Each AP affiliated with an AP MLD has a link ID.
-An AP affiliated with an AP MLD shall not have the same link ID as another AP affiliated with the same AP MLD.
-The link ID associated with a specific tuple of Operating Class, Operating Channel, and BSSID shall not change for the lifetime of the BSS that is set up on the link associated with the link ID nor for the lifetime of any BSS of the other AP(s) affiliated with the same AP MLD.
+[18269]A link ID is an integer value between 0 and 14 that identifies an AP affiliated with the AP MLD based on that AP’s BSSID.
+Since the BSSID of each affiliated AP is different (see 35.3.2), an AP affiliated with an AP MLD shall not have the same link ID as another AP affiliated with the same AP MLD.
+The link ID associated with a specific BSSID shall not change for the lifetime of the BSS that is set up on the link associated with the link ID nor for the lifetime of any BSS of the other AP(s) affiliated with the same AP MLD.
+To have a low overhead in Management frames that carry link ID (or a link ID bitmap) an AP MLD should assign to each of its affiliated AP the lowest available link ID value.

-[15009]
+[15009]NOTE – Since the Link ID of an affiliated AP is based on its BSSID, the same link ID is assigned to that affiliated AP when that AP is removed and added back at a later time by following the procedures described in 35.3.6 (Multi-Link reconfiguration)).